 Elsevier Researcher Academy Researcher Academy is a free e-learning platform designed to support early and mid-career researchers throughout their research journey.
 The "Learn" environment at Researcher Academy offers several interactive modules, webinars, downloadable guides and resources to guide you through the process of writing for research and going through peer review.
 Feel free to use these free resources to improve your submission and navigate the publication process with ease.
 Language (usage and editing services) Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop.
-Submission Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
-The system converts your article files to a single PDF file used in the peer-review process.
-Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
-All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.
+Submission Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
+The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
+Please note that even though manuscript source files are converted to PDF files at submission for the review process, these source files are needed for further processing after acceptance.
+All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail removing the need for a paper trail.
 Referees Please submit the names and institutional e-mail addresses of several potential referees.
 For more details, visit our Support site.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.
+Authors may also submit up to three names of individuals they would not like to be used as reviewers.
 PREPARATION NEW SUBMISSIONS Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.
 As part of the Your Paper Your Way service, you may choose to submit your manuscript as a single file to be used in the refereeing process.
 This can be a PDF file or a Word document, in any format or layout that can be used by referees to evaluate your manuscript.
 It should contain high enough quality figures for refereeing.
 If you prefer to do so, you may still provide all or some of the source files at the initial submission.
 Please note that individual figure files larger than 10 MB must be uploaded separately.
 References There are no strict requirements on reference formatting at submission.
 References can be in any style or format as long as the style is consistent.
 Where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter and the pagination must be present.
 Use of DOI is highly encouraged.
 The reference style used by the journal will be applied to the accepted article by Elsevier at the proof stage.
 Note that missing data will be highlighted at proof stage for the author to correct.
 Formatting requirements There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Materials and Methods, Results, Conclusions, Artwork and Tables with Captions.
 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.
 Divide the article into clearly defined sections.